3 Best Tent Air Conditioners: Portable Devices To Stay Cool

 Power is often the limiting factor when camping.

-If you ALWAYS camp in the exact same place and it has grid power – then power efficiency won’t matter as much to you.
+If you ALWAYS camp in the same place and it has grid power – then power efficiency won’t matter as much to you.

 But if you like to camp in remote places, you’ll want something that runs long and uses minimal power.

-• The most power-efficient option is the cooler fan ac unit.
+• The most power-efficient option is the cooler fan AC unit.

 • The next best is the small portable refrigerant units.